FutureUnleashed/SpeakerProfiles/HOL/Readme.md

 ### 5. Richard Spitz
 Richard has been in various roles with Microsoft over nine years, working on Windows Server and Client technologies and Azure.
 Specializing in Azure Infrastructure as a Service, PowerShell Scripting, Virtualization and Windows Internals, he has worked with and trained professionals at some of the largest enterprises in India.
 Providing a secure, stable and yet flexible platform for businesses to succeed is his passion.

-### 6. Durai Murugan:
+### 6. Nilabja Ball:
-He works as a Senior PFE (Premier Field Engineer).
-He has been in the industry for about a decade and with Microsoft for the last 8+ years.
-Predominantly works on Database and helping customers on Database related solutions.
-In his current role as a SQL Server specialist, he visits Microsoft Customer’s premises, works along with them in building, supporting their solutions and businesses, help them realize the values of Microsoft services.
+Nilabja is a Senior Premier Field Engineer for Microsoft Global Business Support (GBS), India.
+He has more than 9 years of SQL Server and BI experience.
+He is engaged with the customer either for proactive activities including health check, assessment and support or for reactive tasks to troubleshoot and fix complex and critical issues.
+He is actively involved in few SQL User Group and SQLPASS local chapters.